 • Generally speaking, a pedestrian will not have an insurance policy covering legal expenses in the event of an accident.
 Although household cover may include this, it probably won’t include the legal assistance required if the pedestrian needs to prove the driver was at fault.

-At Specters, we have particular expertise and experience within accident and injury case law, acting on behalf of the Plaintiff for more than 25 years and accruing countless success for vulnerable road users.
+At Specters, we have particularly expertise and experience dealing with road traffic accidents and personal injuries, acting on behalf of the Claimants for more than 25 years and accruing countless successes for vulnerable road users.

 We are more than happy to offer an obligation-free consultation, operating on a No Win, No Fee basis.
 Phone 0300 303 3629.